Meet the PHC Leadership Team and Areas of Responsibilities

 Steering Committee Members: See Policies and Procedures for qualifications

-Vicki Montgomery, Valerie Barr, Suzy Brice, Stephanie Forthofer, Wendy McFarland, Denise Stanton, and Melissa Zelaya
+Vicki Montgomery, Suzy Brice, Stephanie Forthofer, Wendy McFarland, Denise Stanton, and Melissa Zelaya

 Advisory Team Member: